rongbangye/JobedIn/README.md

 [![Heroku](https://img.shields.io/badge/Deployed_App-Heroku-52A55D.svg)](https://)
 Jobedin is a network, designed  to connect your professional identity with opportunities.

-Description
+# Description
-Jobedin is a RESTful API app, follows an MVC paradigm in its architectural structure.
+:dart: [Jobedin] (https://) is a RESTful API app, follows an MVC paradigm in its architectural structure.

 Users can sign up safely to create a profile.
 Users can login to profile, and demonstrate their information, skills and background.